fluxninja/aperture/docs/content/guides/api-quota-management/openai.md

   this label.
 For example, requests from `paid_user` can be given precedence over those from `trial_user` and `free_user` in example code.

-### Generate Policies with aperturectl
+### Policies

-To generate a policy using Quota Scheduler Blueprint, A values files should be generated first, specific to the policy.
-This can be achieved using the command provided below.
+To generate a policy using quota scheduler blueprint, `values` files should be generated first, specific to the policy.
+The values file can be generated using the following command:

 ```mdx-code-block
 <CodeBlock language="bash">aperturectl blueprints values --name=quota-scheduling/base --output-file=gpt-4-tpm-values.yaml</CodeBlock>